sventi555/data_wizard/README.md

 # data_wizard
-a boilerplate template for table management and their contents in postgres
+a boilerplate template for managing postgres tables and their contents